-Ground Floor 12-ft min, unless there is ground floor residential, except for exclusively residential building typologies.
+Ground Floor 12-ft min, except for exclusively residential building typologies.

 Parking - See parking standards in NBMC Chapter 18.16.

 Parking garages should be designed to have levelled floors that can facilitate redevelopment for another use, such as commercial, when parking demand lessens.